Truck Driver Training

 Course Details

-Please reach out to Leah Jorgensen to register for CDL Orientation
+Please email Leah Jorgensen to register for CDL Orientation, or schedule an in-person meeting to learn more.

 Tuition: $2,400 plus additional fees for screenings and permits.